jesse-ai/docs/docs/backtest.md

 jesse backtest 2019-01-01 2019-10-30 --tradingview
 ```

 At the end of the process it will print out the path to a .txt file with a pine script as content.
-Then you can copy and paste that script in the [TradingView's](https://www.tradingview.com) Pine Editor as a new study script, adding it in the chart you will see entries and exits of the strategy.
+Then open the file, copy its content and paste it inside [TradingView's](https://www.tradingview.com) Pine Editor and click on "Add to chart" and you will see entries and exits of the strategy.

 Make sure to see the chart in the same timeframe as backtest simulation was executed on.
+Also, only last ~30 trades are displayed because of a limit on TradingView's side.